PyAr/fades/README.rst

 You can influence several details of all the virtualenv related process.

+*Note: the functionality in this parragraph is still not ready*.
 The most important detail is which version of Python will be used in the virtualenv.
 Of course, the corresponding version of Python needs to be installed in your system, but you can control exactly which one to use.

+*Note: the functionality in this parragraph is still not ready*.
 No matter which way you're executing the script (see above), you can pass a ``-p`` or ``--python`` argument, indicating the Python version to be used just with the number (``2.7``), the whole name (``python2.7``) or